boriskiefer/sim_hybrid_optimizer_Bell_prep/README.md

 This repository uses the MIT License, selected from GitHub standard license templates.
 See the LICENSE file in this repository for the full license text.

+## Acknowledgements

+This material was developed and/or adapted with support from the National Science Foundation through the QCAP-NQVL-Pilot and QCAP-NQVL-Design efforts under NSF Award Nos.
+OSI-2410813 and OSI-2531569.
+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 ## Author

 **Dr. Boris Kiefer**